Someone has asked me to address this question in my blog. So here is my answer:

 - Fashion & Apparel ~ 1%

-Analyzing conversion rates over “a number of different segements” of the online market, Foreclick Index arrives at an overall conversion range of 2.4%-3.3%, which corresponds to the conversions I have been noticing with affiliate programs across different verticals over the past 5 years.
+Analyzing conversion rates over “a number of different segments” of the online market, Foreclick Index arrives at an overall conversion range of 2.4%-3.3%, which corresponds to the conversions I have been noticing with affiliate programs across different verticals over the past 5 years.
 A good overall conversion rate for affiliate programs ranges from 2.5% to 3.5%.
 If you’re registering something significantly lower, I would highly encourage you to study the conversion rates in your particular vertical (some verticals — for example, high end jewelry, furniture and electronics — do generally convert at lower rates) to see how you compare to your peers, and if your conversion is significantly lower than your vertical’s average, it’s time for you to vigorously look for the reasons behind it (they may range from uncompetitive pricing to poorly designed webpages, shopping cart, etc).

 Dear Mr. Prussakov,